iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 ### absolute-expiry-time (OPTIONAL)

-Unix timestamp indicating when the message should expire in the broker and from the durable queues.
+Unix-like UTC timestamp in milliseconds, indicating when the message should expire in the broker and from the durable queues.
+Please see also the definition of the [timestamp](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-types-v1.0-os.html#type-timestamp)) type in the AMQP specification:

+> Represents an approximate point in time using the Unix time_t [IEEE1003] encoding of UTC, but with a precision of milliseconds.
+For example, 1311704463521 represents the moment 2011-07-26T18:21:03.521Z

 The `absolute-expiry-time` tells the broker when it should discard a message.
 On the other hand, the `ttl` field in the AMQP transport header (relative number in milliseconds) is typically calculated using a difference between the `absolute-expiry-time` and the time when the message was created.
 The `absolute-expiry-time` stays constant during the message's lifetime, whereas `ttl` can be progressively decreased by AMQP intermediaries.